 Severin Borenstein

-Severin Borenstein is E.T.
-Grether Professor of Business Administration and Public Policy at the Haas School of Business and a Research Associate of the Energy Institute at Haas.
-He is an affiliated professor in the Agricultural and Resource Economics department and the Energy and Resources Group at UC Berkeley.
-He is also director emeritus of the University of California Energy Institute and the Energy Institute at Haas.
+Severin Borenstein is Professor of the Graduate School in the Economic Analysis and Policy Group at the Haas School of Business and Faculty Director of the Energy Institute at Haas.
+He is also Director emeritus of the University of California Energy Institute (1994-2014).

 Recordings